Sleep

 To prepare your body for the end of daylight saving time, maintain a regular bedtime schedule.
 Since you gain an extra hour of sleep when the clocks “fall back,” consistency in your sleep routine will help regulate your circadian rhythm — try to pick a reasonable bedtime and keep it consistent!

-#2 Get A Head Start On the Day
+#2 Get A Head Start On The Day

 While we’re on the topic of sleep schedules, try waking up at the same time each morning too!
 And, if you want to get up a tad earlier than usual, you can get a head start on your day.
 According to research, early risers are more energized, productive, and tend to have healthier morning habits like eating a nutritious breakfast or squeezing in a sweat.
 And, since morning people have extra time to spare, they tend to be less stressed.
 So, consider using the time change as a way to revamp your sleep and morning routine to work for you!

-#3 Embrace the Morning Sunshine
+#3 Embrace The Morning Sunshine

 Speaking of mornings, embrace the morning sunshine!
 Exposure to morning sunlight helps regulate our sleep-wake cycle by increasing cortisol (the hormone that makes us feel alert and energized) and suppressing melatonin (the hormone that makes us feel sleepy).
 A great way to reduce fatigue and regulate our body during this transition.